 Industry Trends and Competitor Analysis

 Once the analyst understands the company, its size, and its profit model, it is time to understand where the target company stands in the market.
-One must recognize the industry, the sector and the segment that the target company operates in.
-Also, the analyst must compare the target company’s data with its peer/ competitor date to understand if it is doing better or worse than its competitors.
+One must recognize the industry, the sector, and the segment that the target company operates in.
+Also, the analyst must compare the target company’s data with its peer/ competitor data to understand if it is doing better or worse than its competitors.

 Management and Ownership

 Valuation multiples help understand whether the price that the buyer is paying for the target company is a good price or not.
 It shows whether the M&A deal or investment is value for money.
 Valuation multiples include equity multiples such as – P/E Ratio, P/B Ratio, Dividend Yield, and Price/Sales.
 Another subcategory of valuation multiples is enterprise value multiples.
-Together both the multiples shows us the real value of the company, and if the price demanded by the target company is the right price.
+Together both the multiples show us the real value of the company and if the price demanded by the target company is the right price.

 Analysis of Financial Statements